 What is a Travel Nurse Housing Stipend

 Most agencies offer travel nurses a housing stipend to cover their housing while on assignment.
 This is calculated as part of your compensation package.
-If you choose to take agency-provided housing, you won’t get a housing stipend.
+You won’t get a housing stipend if you choose to take agency-provided housing.

-Stipends, like bill rates (the total amount a hospital and agency agree upon), will depend on the region, facility, nursing specialty, and demand.
-Your travel nurse housing stipend may be offered in the form of a weekly or monthly amount.
+Like bill rates (the total amount a hospital and agency agree upon), stipends will depend on the region, facility, nursing specialty, and demand.
+Your travel nurse housing stipend may be offered weekly or monthly.

-Most travel agencies like Advantis Medical Staffing provide a “break-down” of your pay which lists out line-by-line your compensation package.
+Most travel agencies like Advantis Medical Staffing provide a “break-down of your pay which lists your compensation package line-by-line.
 (If your recruiter doesn’t provide this up front, ask for it).

 The Benefit of a Housing Stipend

-Keep in mind that, unlike your hourly pay, your travel nurse housing stipend is not taxed.
-Some nurses balk at a low hourly rate but fail to take into account a sizable stipend.
-You need to consider your entire pay package, that is, the hourly base rate, housing stipend, meals and incidentals (M&I), and any benefits you opt for (health insurance, etc.) to determine if the package is best for you.
+Remember that your travel nurse housing stipend is not taxed, unlike your hourly pay.
+Some nurses balk at a low hourly rate but fail to consider a sizable stipend.
+You need to consider your entire pay package, the hourly base rate, housing stipend, meals and incidentals (M&I), and any benefits you opt for (health insurance, etc.) to determine if the package is best for you.

 Let’s try an example.
-You receive a $2,500 monthly travel nurse housing stipend which you will receive weekly, $625.
-With a stipend, you have the option of choosing cheaper housing, which will increase your weekly take-home pay.
-If you secure housing for $2,200 per month, you pocket an extra $300 per month for expenses.
+You receive a $2,500 monthly travel nurse housing stipend, which you will receive weekly, $625.
+With a stipend, you can choose cheaper housing, which will increase your weekly take-home pay.
+If you secure housing for $2,200 per month, you pocket an extra $300 for expenses.

 Agency-provided housing takes this variable out of the equation.